rungulus/Bucket/README.md

 ### discord bot

+####Bucket will want to say slurs.
+I'm working on a filter solution, but we're also working on a better way to not include those in the training data.

 rename `config.sample.json` to `config.json` and enter your Discord API key, and your OpenAI API Key & Model ID into the fields

 open a terminal/command prompt in the validation folder and run `node index.js`